Tomas-Li/Mybrary/Readme.md

 ---

-(If you are interest in trying the app send me an email for an account to add/modify/delete books and for ading more accounts and testing the verificaton through token payload process)
+(If you are interested in trying the app send me an email for an account to add/modify/delete books and for adding more accounts and testing the verification through token payload process)